Eandreas1857/Optimized_Ncut_Directed_and_Undirected/README.md

 # Getting started
-This module it the realization of algorthms from two different papers on finidng the optimized cut of both directed and undirect graphs.
+This module it the realization of algorthms from two different papers on finidng the optimized normalized cut of both directed and undirect graphs.
 See the `notebooks` folder for detailed examples of finding optimal clustering for both directed and undirected graphs.

 __Dependencies:__ Python 3.7.6, networkx, graphviz, numpy, scripy, IPython.display.